-- 1. The proponent shall carry out the project generally in accordance with: - (a) Development applications dated 4 October 2005 and 19 September 2008; - (b) Olympic Dam Expansion Draft Environmental Impact Statement 2009 (Main Report Volumes 1 and 2 and Appendices) (DEIS); - (c) Olympic Dam Expansion Supplementary Environmental Impact Statement 2011 (Volumes 1 and 2 and Appendices) (SEIS); - (d) The Consolidated List of Commitments provided in Table 2.1 of the SEIS (dated 2011); and - (e) Correspondence from BHPB to the Olympic Dam Task Force dated 1 September 2011 containing a drawing entitled Port Augusta pre-assembly yard. - 2.
-In the event of any inconsistency between: - (a) the conditions of this approval and any documents listed from condition 1 (a) to (e) inclusive, the conditions of this development authorisation shall prevail to the extent of the inconsistency; and - (b) any document listed from condition 1 (a) to (e) inclusive, the most recent document shall prevail to the extent of the inconsistency. - 3.
-Before any building is undertaken on the site, the building work is to be certified by a private certifier, or by some person determined by the Minister for Urban Development and Planning and the City of Adelaide, as complying with the provisions of the Building Rules (or the Building Rules as modified according to criteria prescribed by the Regulation).
-For the purposes of this condition 'building work' does not include plant and equipment or temporary buildings that are not permanently attached to the land.
+- 1. The proponent shall carry out the project generally in accordance with: - (a) development applications dated 4 October 2005 and 19 September 2008; - (b) Olympic Dam Expansion Draft Environmental Impact Statement 2009 (Main Report Volumes 1 and 2 and Appendices) (DEIS); - (c) Olympic Dam Expansion Supplementary Environmental Impact Statement 2011 (Volumes 1 and 2 and Appendices) (SEIS); - (d) the Consolidated List of Commitments provided in Table 2.1 of the SEIS (dated 2011); and - (e) correspondence from BHPB to the Olympic Dam Task Force dated 1 September 2011 containing a drawing entitled Port Augusta pre-assembly yard. - 2.
+In the event of any inconsistency between: - (a) the conditions of this approval and any documents listed from Condition 1 (a) to (e) inclusive, the conditions of this development authorisation shall prevail to the extent of the inconsistency; and - (b) any document listed from Condition 1 (a) to (e) inclusive, the most recent document shall prevail to the extent of the inconsistency. - 3.
+Condition 3 was deleted on 8 October 2013.
+This item has been deliberately left blank.